-The Lakewood College All-Inclusive Group Fitness Certificate Program offers premium fitness knowledge with empirical data and qualified instructors.
+The Lakewood University all-inclusive Group Fitness Certificate Program offers premium fitness knowledge with empirical data and qualified instructors.
 This program is designed for exam preparedness.
 Additionally, upon completion, graduates are eligible to sit for multiple nationally recognized certifications.
 The program includes weekly online and practical assignments that incorporate fitness training services, typical facility tasks, and mentoring.
-The Lakewood College Group Fitness Certificate Program provides the foundation for aspiring group fitness instructors and gym operators to gain the skills and knowledge necessary for group fitness success.
+The Lakewood University Group Fitness Certificate Program provides the foundation for aspiring group fitness instructors and gym operators to gain the skills and knowledge necessary for group fitness success.

 Lakewood University provides everything you need for the Group Fitness Program.
 You will receive:

 The employment of fitness trainers and instructors is projected to grow 15 percent from 2019 to 2029, much faster than the average for all occupations.